AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 microarchitectural implementation issues, in particular things like loop alignments, global branch prediction, various security-inspired randomization techniques, power management, and so on.
-Thus even run-to-run repeatabilty on an otherwise quite machine will be impacted.
+Thus even run-to-run repeatabilty on an otherwise quiet machine will be impacted.
 The inliner also operates early enough in the compilation pipleline that machine microarchitecture is of a secondary concern.